Best of London

 If you are claustrophobic, it might not be advisable to visit.
 Unfortunately, the museum is also up a flight of stairs and disability access is also not available at this time.

 There are so many Harry Potter things to do in London that it’s a bit overwhelming at times.
-One Harry Potter thing stands out amongst the crowd, however.
+One Harry Potter thing stands out amongst the crowd, however, and is a must on any London bucket list.

 That is the Harry Potter Warner Brothers Studio.
 It’s the one experience that allows you to do and experience it all.
 At the studio, you can step into the exact film sets that many of your favorite characters set foot in, see original costumes and watch the amazing visual effects from your favorite movie moments.